 Is it better to obtain a college degree in an aviation field or focus completely on training?

-The sooner you get 1,500 hours the sooner you get to the airlines.
+The sooner you get 1,500 hours, the sooner you get to the airlines.
 And the sooner you get to the airlines the higher your seniority.
-This can have a significant impact on your career as you advance from First Officer to Captain and as you move from a regional airline to a major one.
+This can have a significant impact on your career as you advance from First Officer to Captain and as you move from a regional airline to one of the Majors.

-Once you begin working for a regional airline you may want to obtain a 4-year degree if the major airline you want to work for requires it.
-This way you are building seniority and hours at the regional airlines while earning the degree.
+Once you begin working for a regional airline, you may want to obtain a 4-year degree.
+This way you are building seniority and experience at the regional airlines while earning a degree.

 Do I have to buy my own renter’s insurance even if I’m just doing recurrent training?